 REVIEW OF THIS POLICY

 We keep this policy under regular review.

-The We Are Undefeatable campaign has been developed and led by Age UK on behalf of 16 health and social care charities: Age UK, Alzheimer’s Society, Asthma UK, Breast Cancer Care/Breast Cancer Now, British Heart Foundation British Lung Foundation, British Red Cross, Parkinson’s, Diabetes UK, Macmillan, MS Society, Rethink Mental Illness, Royal Voluntary Service, Stroke Association, Versus Arthritis and Mind.
+The We Are Undefeatable campaign has been developed and led by Age UK on behalf of 15 health and social care charities: Age UK, Alzheimer’s Society, Asthma + Lung UK, Breast Cancer Now, British Heart Foundation, British Lung Foundation, British Red Cross, Diabetes UK, Macmillan, Mind, MS Society, Parkinson’s UK, Rethink Mental Illness, Royal Voluntary Service, Stroke Association, and Versus Arthritis .
 The campaign is backed by expertise, insight and significant National Lottery funding from Sport England.

 In this policy ‘Age UK’, ‘we’, ‘us’ or ‘our’ means:

 Age UK, registered charity (no. 1128267) and a company limited by guarantee (no. 6825798).
 Registered address is 7th Floor, One America Square, 17 Crosswall London, EC3N 2LB.

 Age UK is the country’s largest charity dedicated to helping everyone make the most of later life.

 Age UK is the Data Controller of your personal information.
 This means that we are responsible for deciding how your personal information is used and ensuring that it is used in compliance with applicable data protection law (in conjunction with other parties, where applicable).